Thousands of Muslims take to the streets to express outrage over Quran desecration in Sweden

 ------

-Associated Press writers Jon Gambrell in Dubai, United Arab Emirates; Abby Sewell in Beirut; Nasser Karimi in Tehran, Iran; and Munir Ahmed in Islamabad contributed to this report.
+Associated Press writers Jon Gambrell in Dubai, United Arab Emirates; Ali Jabar in Baghdad; Karl Ritter and David Keyton in Stockholm; Nasser Karimi in Tehran, Iran; and Munir Ahmed in Islamabad contributed to this report.

 MORE WORLD NEWS